Abbiefied/AlumniKonnect/README.md

 # AlumniKonnect

-AlumniKonnect is a web application that facilitates communication and collaboration among alumni of an institution.
+AlumniKonnect is a web application that facilitates communication and collaboration among alumni of African Leadership University.
 It allows alumni to stay connected, share experiences, and work on various projects together.

 ## Hosted Site
 - https://alumnikonnect.onrender.com